 In this step, you will assemble the Provider Behavior CIT and determine roles for each member.
+You will also undergo the necessary step of informing county health officals and cultural leaders about intended activities

 PURPOSE

 The CIT is a multi-disciplinary group that drives the diagnosis, synthesis, and solution generation process.